-Why do leaves change color in the fall?
+Ever wonder why leaves change color in the fall?
 Or when exactly they change and how the process occurs?
 Let’s take a close-up look at fall leaves!

 First of all, not all leaves turn vivid colors in the fall.
 Only a few of our many species of deciduous trees—notably maple, aspen, oak, and gum—produce stellar performances for our annual autumn spectacular in North America.